 Cochrane's exceptional .419 career on-base average ranks in the top 20 among all players.
 While OBP has historically been an overlooked measure of baseball success, recent research now indicates how valuable the frequency of getting on base is to team run production, and consequently how OBP relates to team victories.
 Demonstrating how valuable he was to his teams, Cochrane ranks in the top 50 of Total Player Rating Per 150 Games with 3.22 additional team victories per season above the average player (compared to #1 Babe Ruth with a 6.53 TPR).

 While hitting just 119 home runs in his career, Cochrane had 64 triples, the most among Hall of Fame catchers that played in the 20th century.
 His ability to launch doubles and triples lands him just outside the game's top 100 in slugging percentage with his .478 average.
-Cochrane's lack of home run production over his career - which wasn't required because he batted in front of such sluggers as Al Simmons, Jimmy Foxx, and Hank Greenberg - has somewhat unfairly diminished the luster of his contribution to the game.
+Cochrane's lack of home run production over his career - which wasn't required because he batted in front of such sluggers as Al Simmons, Jimmie Foxx, and Hank Greenberg - has somewhat unfairly diminished the luster of his contribution to the game.

 In his first 11 years in the majors, Cochrane never caught fewer than 110 games in the then 154-game season.
 He perfected the one-hand catching style to help protect the fingers on his throwing hand from getting overly banged up.
 Cochrane assisted two pitchers to establish 16-game winning streaks, still the American League record, when Lefty Grove accomplished the feat with the A's in 1931 and Schoolboy Rowe with the Tigers in 1934.

 Cochrane was selected as American League MVP twice, in 1928 and 1934, primarily on his leadership abilities rather than his statistical accomplishments.
 On the field, Cochrane had a certain inspiration that infected other players to do their best.
-Cochrane never played on a team that finished worst than third place.
+Cochrane never played on a team that finished worse than third place.

 His happiest post-playing days were at his Montana ranch in the late 1940s, where he operated a dude ranch with his wife Mary and daughters Joan and Sara.
 His only son, Gordon Jr., died on a battlefield in Europe in World War II.
 At the ranch, Cochrane could be just plain "Mike," his preferred nickname and what anyone close to him called him, rather than "Mickey" that was his baseball persona.
 Joining Cochrane in Montana were his father and two brothers Archie and Bert (his mother died in 1942), who lived there full-time while Cochrane divided his time between the 4K Ranch in the foothills of the Beartooth Range of the Rockies and his home outside of Chicago.
 One of the last vestiges of the Cochrane family in Montana is the Archie Cochrane Ford dealership in Billings.